Wednesday, December 17, 2025

 The company’s campaign materials state its products are “designed, engineered and manufactured in Canada” and offer a “full chain of custody.”
 More information on the reward program is available at the company’s website, Zekelman.com/BuyCanadian.

-The concern is shared by some industry groups.
-The Canadian Institute of Steel Construction (CISC) has also raised alarms about “dumped and subsidized” steel.
+The concern is shared by some industry groups, with the Canadian Institute of Steel Construction (CISC) also raising alarms about “dumped and subsidized” steel entering the Canadian market.

 LEAVE A REPLY